Image Source: Pexels

 Create a Detailed Job Description

 Now that you have your travel nurses’ needs in mind, you can create a job description that will attract suitable candidates.
 Agencies will still ask you for more information about your staffing needs, so don’t expect them to take care of this step.
 A proper job description should include any licensing, experience, skills, and social skills needed for the position.
+If you are still not sure about what a travel nurse is or you are wondering how to be a travel nurse, you can read a quick guide on it, so you can be well-informed!

 With this information, healthcare organizations can filter out candidate resumes to avoid wasting yours or the agency’s time.
 Since travel nursing positions have longer lead times, you must recruit early on, or you could lose out on the best people for the job.